wqking/jsonpp/doc/parser.md

 ```

 `ParserSource` has constructors that accept `std::string` or C string which is the JSON document.
-Note `ParserSource` refers to the string, so the content must be available untile the `ParserSource` is destroyed.
+Note `ParserSource` refers to the string, so the content must be available until the `ParserSource` is destroyed.

 <a id="mdtoc_3bb166c4"></a>
 ## Example code